JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/On_Pragmatism.md

 </figure>

 > _While eating supper, Jesus had the talk with Matthew in which he explained that ***the morality of any act is determined by the individual’s motive***.
 Jesus’ morality was always positive.
 The golden rule as restated by Jesus demands active social contact; the older negative rule could be obeyed in isolation.
-Jesus stripped morality of all rules and ceremonies and elevated it to majestic levels of spiritual thinking and truly righteous living._ ([UB 140:10.5](/en/The_Urantia_Book/140#p10_5))
+Jesus stripped morality of all rules and ceremonies and elevated it to majestic levels of spiritual thinking and truly righteous living._ (<a id="a36_453"></a>[UB 140:10.5](/en/The_Urantia_Book/140#p10_5))

 By taking the pragmatic pathway, some Urantians appear to have stripped this statement by Jesus to the minimal level of, “_The morality of any act is determined by the motive._” This resultant is then taken as divine authority for an “**end justifies the means**” attitude which sanctions utilizing immoral or unlawful means for the attainment of what are claimed to be moral ends.